FT-102 - Fire Prevention - Randall C Osborne

 My name is Randall Osborne (L.A.
 Co.
 F. D. retired) and I am your instructor for this course.
 I have a video introduction inside the course, but just a few facts about myself: I started with L. A. County in 1986 and worked as wildland firefighter, truckee, paramedic and patrolman while at the firefighter rank.
 I promoted to engineer and drove a truck, then was on the hazmat team and later again served as an engineer on a wildland crew, then I closed my career as a fire inspector.
-I have been teaching for over 10 years at College of the Canyons and Oxnard College and now Mt.
-SAC as well.
+I have been teaching for over 10 years at College of the Canyons and Oxnard College.

 What to Expect in this Course

 This is an online-Live course so Zoom meetings attendance is required.
 The course will cover a chapter per week (approximately) and there will be projects due periodically.
 There will be a quiz for every chapter and for some chapters an additional assignment.

 I will send an additional welcome letter before the course begins that has additional information.
 It is essential that you read through that letter.
 It will explain how to navigate the course and there will be a quiz on the welcome letter and syllabus.